-4. Practising status in an educational organisation so you are able to conduct institution-based assignment work and adopt an institution-wide perspective of educational leadership and management.
+4. Practicing status in an educational organisation so you are able to conduct institution-based assignment work and adopt an institution-wide perspective of educational leadership and management.

 5. 8 credits at NCEA Level 2 in English (4 in reading, 4 in writing).

-6. If English is your second language, you are required to have one or more of the following:
+6. If English is not your first language, you will need one or more of the following:

 - Have achieved NCEA Level 3 and New Zealand University Entrance

 - Be able to provide evidence you satisfy our criteria for existing English proficiency

 - Have achieved at least one English proficiency outcome in the last two years